Fact Sheet FS1284

 Developmental disabilities include but are not limited to:

 Other disabilities outside the scope of this fact sheet include motor impairments, hearing impairments, visual impairments, and/or brain injury.
 Designing programs that include and are appropriate for participants with developmental disabilities requires a basic understanding of the characteristics of the disabilities.
-An inclusive environment is one that creates a sense of belonging and encourages and supports all of the participants.
+An inclusive environment is one that creates a sense of belonging, encourages, and supports all participants.

 Learning Disabilities